 Match needle wash composition to that of mobile phase.
 Methanol (690-720 mL) is added to a 1000-mL bottle.
 Water (280-310 mL) is added to the same bottle.
-Ideally, place the needle wash bottle in a sonicator to remove excess gas, for at least 30 minutes.
+While not required, it is ideal to place the needle wash bottle in a sonicator to remove excess gas, for at least 30 minutes.
 This solution is stable at room temperature, so prepare as needed.